stephaneVercouillieBMID/slate/source/index.html.md

  <li>The certificate chain MUST contain the root, the intermediate Certificate Authority and the final public certificate.</li>
  <li>On the HTTPS protocol level, connections MUST be secured using trusted Root CA.</li>
  <li>A self-signed certificate MUST NOT be used.</li>
- <li>Belgian Mobile ID MUST be notified on time if the certificate or the URL is changed.</li>
+ <li>Belgian Mobile ID MUST be notified on time if the certificate or the URL is changed, and be provided with the new certificate or URL.</li>
 </ul>
 </aside>